-When you’re trying to get a prospect to take action on a landing page, whether it’s to schedule an appointment or fill out a download form for an eBook, it’s not enough to say “It’s great!”
+When your goal is to have a prospect to take action on a landing page, whether it’s to schedule an appointment or fill out a download form for an eBook, it’s not enough to say “It’s great!”
 You have to offer up some proof.
 A single business review can lift conversions by 10 percent.

 1. Customer Testimonials